battre/autocomplete-attribute-explainer/country_analysis.md

 ## Turkey (TR)

-Turkish addresses are first special because the concept translated to a city (Şehir/Il) is more comparable to states in other countries.
+Turkish addresses are special because the concept translated to a city (Şehir/Il) is more comparable to states in other countries.

 Turkey had cases where a building identifier (building/apt/block), a floor